Gainsbry History, Family Crest & Coats of Arms

 Early Notables of the Gainsbry family (pre 1700)

-Migration of the Gainsbry family to Ireland
+Migration of the Gainsbry family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Gainsbry or a variant listed above: James Gainsbrooke settled in Virginia in 1658.